-Cory and Annaleis Woodsum, along with their daughter Kailey, are humbled to serve in eastern Democratic Republic of Congo (DRC).
+Cory and Annaleis Woodsum are humbled to serve in eastern Democratic Republic of Congo (DRC) along with their children, Kailey and Ezra.
 Cory is fulfilling his lifelong passion for ministry and aviation in his service as a pilot specialist.
 Annaleis is enjoying serving with Cory and the mission of MAF as well as home educating Kailey.

 Cory was raised in Riverside, California.
 In early junior high school, his youth pastor led him to Christ and helped spark his passion for ministry when he told Cory, “Age is not a requirement to work with God and further his kingdom.”
 Around the same time, Cory also discovered aviation through going to air shows with his grandfather.
 By high school, MAF was on his radar, as the headquarters was near his hometown.
 The prospect of combining ministry and aviation fueled Cory’s desire to serve God with MAF.
 He went on several short-term mission trips, studied missionary aviation at Moody Bible Institute, and graduated with a bachelor’s degree in aviation from San Diego Christian College in 2008.
 Throughout all the challenges of the seemingly windy, narrow road, Cory hung onto Proverbs 3:5-6: “Trust in the Lord with all your heart.
 Lean not on your understanding, in all your ways acknowledge him and he will make your path straight.”